nksarps/gradr/README.md

 A Java-based console application for managing student grades.

 ## Project Overview
 Gradr is a Java-based console application for managing student grades.
-The project shows key OOP principles like abstraction, inheritance, polymorphism, and encapsulation, while providing a structured and efficient waw to handle student grades.
+The project shows key OOP principles like abstraction, inheritance, polymorphism, and encapsulation, while providing a structured and efficient way to handle student grades.

 ## Project Structure
 ```bash